 I have a bit of a thing about cacti and succulents and love cactus-themed crafts.
 My cactus crafting went supersized with this giant paper mache cactus.

-I love the giant but I can’t justify the cost of buying one, real or artificial and I don’t have the greenest of fingers.
+I love the giant, but I can’t justify the cost of buying one, real or artificial, and I don’t have the greenest fingers.

-So I decided that the only way I was going to get a giant cactus was by making one.
-I’ve made mini plastic bottle succulents and a repurposed felt succulent garden before by never something on this scale.
+So I decided that I would only get a giant cactus by making one.
+I’ve made mini plastic bottle succulents, and a repurposed felt succulent garden before, but never something on this scale.

-After making Marimekko shoes a couple of weeks ago we thought it would be fun to decorate our cacti with Marimekko paper napkins.
+After making Marimekko shoes a couple of weeks ago, we thought decorating our cacti with Marimekko paper napkins would be fun.

 DIY Giant Paper Mache Cactus